3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 - #### J. Yao and V. Zimmer, *Building secure firmware: Armoring the foundation of the platform*.
 Apress, 2020. doi: 10.1007/978-1-4842-6106-4

 - #### CHERUVU, Sunil, et al. Demystifying internet of things security: successful iot device/edge and platform security deployment.
 Springer Nature, 2020.

+- #### ZIMMER, Vincent; KRAU, Michael.
+Establishing the root of trust.
+UEFI. org document dated August, 2016.

+- #### ZHAO, Shijun, et al. Providing root of trust for ARM TrustZone using on-chip SRAM.
+In: Proceedings of the 4th International Workshop on Trustworthy Embedded Devices.
+2014. p.
+25-36.

 ---